 The exterior of the mask has a graphite look with blue stitching.
 While it looks simple from afar, it looks unique and accented from up close.

 Of course, the biggest standout feature of the design is the fan module.
 The fan module is big, and it is heavy.
 It’s something that you will instantly realise, and something that is unavoidable.
+However, compared to some masks it is actually significantly smaller.

 However, while the fan is big I don’t feel like it particularly stands out.
 As someone who lives in South Korea, I know what it’s like to live in a society where nearly everyone wears a mask.
 Here, I didn’t feel like I stood out at all.